Harassment Lawyer in Arizona

 What Do I Need to Prove to Have a Harassment Claim?

-The Equal Employment Opportunity Commission (EEOC) handles harassment and discrimination claims.
-The EEOC defines harassment as unwelcome conduct based on someone’s membership to a protected class.
-For example, unwelcome conduct (including speech) that is offensive and targets you because of your race, religion, or gender.
+Unlawful Harassment is generally defined as unwelcome conduct based on a person’s membership in protected class or because of a protected characteristic.
+For example, unwelcome conduct (including speech) that is offensive and targets you because of your race,

 Thunderbird Law Group: We Stand Up for the Rights of Harassment Victims